| PA for Places of

 - Do not allow electrical equipment of any kind (including

-(re-)entering a pool.
-The only exception is waterproof
+persons leaving or (re-)entering a pool.
+The only exception is

 - Do not allow cabled microphones to be used by wet persons,

-whether in a pool or otherwise (this includes stand-mounted
+whether in/near a pool or any distance away (this includes

 - Preferably do not suspend a cabled microphone above a pool.